5 Ways to Tell if You Have a Good Personal Statement Topic

 If you’re a real human who is reading this blog post, there’s about a 99.9999% chance that you’ve had a lifetime full of unique experiences and memories.
 This being said, the moment that the Common Application asks you to write a personal statement, everything interesting or worthwhile that has ever happened to you may begin to sound about as interesting as a piece of dry toast.

 Fortunately, this experience is not as uncommon as it may seem.
 Many people have trouble with personal statements, regardless of what they have or haven’t experienced.
-The opportunity to write about yourself in great deal on your college applications might feel intimidating, but it’s important to keep in mind that your essay is your opportunity to show adcoms a side of you completely separate from your activities list, test scores, transcript, GPA, etc.
+The opportunity to write about yourself in great detail on your college applications might feel intimidating, but it’s important to keep in mind that your essay is your opportunity to show adcoms a side of you completely separate from your activities list, test scores, transcript, GPA, etc.

 This post will focus on how to tell if you have a good topic for your personal statement.
 For more advice on college essay writing, check out “How to write the Common App Essays 2016-17.”
 For proofreading and personalized content help, you can also take a look at CV’s college essay editing service.